x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-imap-mailboxes.md

 ms.author: v-mapenn
 ms.assetid: 3fe19996-29bc-4879-aab9-5a622b2f1481
 ms.reviewer:
-description: 'You can migrate the contents of user mailboxes from your source email system to Microsoft 365 or Office 365.
-Use the Internet Message Access Protocol (IMAP) to migrate email when:'
+description: 'You can migrate the contents of user mailboxes from your source email system to Microsoft 365 or Office 365 using the Internet Message Access Protocol (IMAP).'
 title: What you need to know about migrating your IMAP mailboxes to Microsoft 365 or Office 365 ms.collection:
 - exchange-online